codio-content/Javascript_for_web_development-An_Introduction_to_Javascript_in_the_browser/.guides/content/Debugger-challenge-34f8.md

 Solution :

 - Value of the variable "X" : 42
-- Value of the variable "CODIO" : AWESOME
+- Value of the variable "CODIO" : "AWESOME"

 |||